Will The Leaning Tower Of Pisa Ever Fall

 Following the stabilization project that ended in 2001, monitoring of the Leaning Tower of Pisa has continued.
 The tower has shown remarkable stability, and engineers are optimistic about its long-term prospects.
 In recent years, the focus has shifted from active intervention to ongoing monitoring and maintenance.

 Some experts suggest that further interventions could be considered in the future to reduce the lean even further.
-However, there is a strong desire to avoid any actions that could damage the tower or alter its appearance.
+Even so, there is a strong desire to avoid any actions that could damage the tower or alter its appearance.
 The goal is to preserve the tower in its current state, which is considered to be both stable and aesthetically pleasing.

 Public opinion remains strongly in favor of preserving the tower.
 It is an iconic symbol of Italy and a major tourist attraction.
 The Italian government is committed to ensuring its long-term survival and has allocated resources for ongoing monitoring and maintenance.